-This Project Specification Consultation Report (PSCR) represents the first step in the application of the Regulatory Investment Test for Transmission (RIT-T) to options for mitigating the risk TransGrid and its ultimate downstream consumers face, in terms of corroding components on one of the key 330 kV transmission lines linking Southern New South Wales with the Wollongong and Sydney load centres (Line 8).
+This Project Specification Consultation Report (PSCR) represents the first step in the application of the Regulatory Investment Test for Transmission (RIT-T) to options for mitigating the risk TransGrid, and its ultimate downstream consumers, face in terms of corroding components of one of the key 330 kV transmission lines between the Central Coast and Sydney (Line 25 & 26).

-Line 8 was constructed in 1956 and 1962, with many of the 175 transmission structures now experiencing corrosion, including steel towers, insulators, conductor fittings and conductor/earth wire.
-The line itself traverses through farmland, national park areas and climbs from the coastal plain up the Illawarra Escarpment.
-Owing to the nature of the terrain traversed by Line 8, the failure of the corroding transmission structures and/or physical conductor drops, presents bushfire risks and safety risks.
+In particular, Lines 25 & 26 were commissioned in the 1960s and many of the 286 transmission structures are now experiencing corrosion, including steel towers, insulators, conductor fittings and conductor/earth wire.
+The lines traverse National Parks, heavily timbered ridgetops and rural and suburban areas.
+There are also several major road and rail crossings, as well as numerous local road crossings.

+Owing to the nature of the terrain traversed by Line 25 & 26, the failure of the corroding transmission structures and/or physical conductor drops presents bushfire risks and safety risks.
 While these risks have an inherently low probability, the consequences can be catastrophic.

-TransGrid routinely assesses the condition and timing for the ultimate replacement of its assets.
-This is all part of its ongoing asset management processes.
-Asset health assessments since 2016 have identified a number of corrosion related issues on Line 8 and the plan to refurbish the line by replacing the identified corroding components has been in-place since 2016.
-An allowance has been made for this work in the 2018-23 Revenue Proposal to the Australian Energy Regulator.
+TransGrid routinely assesses the condition of, and timing of ultimate replacement and refurbishment for, its assets as part of its ongoing asset management processes.
+Asset health assessments since 2016 have identified a number of corrosion related issues on Line 25 & 26 and the plan to refurbish the line, by remediating or replacing the identified corroding components as appropriate, has been in-place since.
+An allowance has been made for this work in TransGrid's 2018-23 Revenue Proposal to the Australian Energy Regulator (AER).

-Rule changes to the National Electricity Rules (NER) in July 2017 extended the application of regulatory investment tests to replacement capital expenditure from 18 September 2017 onwards.
-The application of the RIT-T to replacement expenditure commenced on 18 September 2017, however, all replacement expenditure projects that were 'committed' by 30 January 2018 are exempt.3
+Rule changes to the National Electricity Rules (NER) in July 2017 extended the application of regulatory investment tests to replacement capital expenditure from 18 September 2017.
+The application of the RIT-T to replacement expenditure commenced on 18 September 2017, however, all replacement expenditure projects that were 'committed' by 30 January 2018 are exempt.2

-While the planning process for replacing the identified components of Line 8 are now well-advanced, the project is not yet 'committed'.
-Accordingly, TransGrid has initiated this RIT-T to consult on its proposed expenditure related to replacing these assets.
+While the planning process for the refurbishment of Line 25 & 26 is now well-advanced, the project is not yet 'committed'.
+Accordingly, TransGrid has initiated this RIT-T to consult on its proposed expenditure related to this refurbishment.